wildfly-extras/wildfly-camel-book/cloud/openshift.md

 kubernetes v0.8.0-dev
 ```

-We may also want to create an alias to the Kubernetes client
+We may also want to create an alias to Openshift

 ```
-alias kube="docker run --rm --net=host openshift/origin kube"
+alias openshift="docker run --rm --net=host openshift/origin"
 ```

 ## Standalone Servers